-Net growth is total growth minus natural losses.
+6 Gross increment is total growth including natural losses.

 Figure 3.
-The development of the standing volume of biomass, annual net growth and harvest in Managed forest land 1990-2014 based on data from the NFI and for 2010-2110 based on the continuation of the simulated FRL.
+The development of the standing volume (above), annual gross increment and harvest in managed forest land (below) during 1990-2014 based on data from the NFI and for 2010-2110 based on the continuation of the simulated FRL.

-Annex IV, section A (b) the reference level shall ensure that the mere presence of carbon stocks is excluded from accounting
+(b) the reference level shall ensure that the mere presence of carbon stocks is excluded from accounting

-This criterion is compatible with Decision 16/CMP.1 under the Kyoto protocol, where the same principle was affirmed.
+This criterion is compatible with Decision 16/CMP.1 under the Kyoto protocol7, where the same principle was affirmed.
 It reflects the objective of enhancing the carbon stocks and the net carbon sinks where possible, instead of only preserving existing carbon stocks.
 It is understood that a pre-existing carbon stock in terrestrial vegetation such as a forest on a given area of land does not contribute towards the reduction of atmospheric carbon.
 The FRL intends to support accounting for differences in net changes

-FCCC/KP/CMP/2005/8/Add.3.
+7 FCCC/KP/CMP/2005/8/Add.3.